Biography

 Raddock Family Eminent Scholar Chair for Holocaust Studies

 Alan L. Berger occupies the Raddock Family Eminent Scholar Chair for Holocaust Studies, the first Holocaust chair established in the state of Florida, and is Professor of Judaic Studies at Florida Atlantic University where he also directs the Center for the Study of Values and Violence after Auschwitz.
 Berger founded and directed the Holocaust and Judaic Studies B.A.
 Program at FAU (1998-2005).
 Prior to this, he was a professor in the Department of Religion at Syracuse University where he founded and directed the Jewish Studies Program.
 While at Syracuse, Berger served as Acting Chair of the Religion Department and Interim Chair of the Fine Arts Department.
 He also was the Visiting Gumenick Professor of Judaica at the College of William and Mary.
-Berger was guest chair of the Lessons and Legacies of the Holocaust Conference in 1998.
+Berger has served as co-program chair of the Lessons and Legacies of the Holocaust in 2012.
 He was series editor of “Religion, Theology, and the Holocaust,” Syracuse University Press (1998-2004).

-Press) Judaism in the Modern World (Editor) (New York University Press), and Children of Job: American Second-Generation Witnesses to the Holocaust, (Foreword by Elie Wiesel) (SUNY Press), the first systematic study of films and novels of children of Holocaust survivors analyzing the psycho-social and theological legacy of the Holocaust on the second generation.
+in the Modern World (Editor), and Children of Job: American Second-Generation Witnesses to the Holocaust, (Foreword by Elie Wiesel), the first systematic study of American films and novels of children of Holocaust survivors analyzing the psycho-social and theological legacy of the Holocaust on the second generation.
 This book was discussed in a New York Times article on the second generation.
-Second-Generation Voices: Reflections by Children of Holocaust Survivors and Perpetrators, (Syracuse University Press) which he and his wife Naomi co-edited, won the 2001 B’nai Zion National Media Award.
-He is also co-editor of Encyclopedia of Holocaust Literature (Spring, 2002) (Greenwood Press) which received a Booklist Best Reference Book of 2002 award and the Outstanding Reference Source 2003 – Reference and User Services Association of the ALA (RUSA).
-The Continuing Agony: From the Carmelite Convent to the Crosses at Auschwitz (Spring 2004) (University Press of America) was nominated for the American Catholic Historical Association’s John Gilmary Shea Prize, and Jewish American and Holocaust Literature: Representation in the Postmodern World (SUNY Press, Fall 2004).
-Jewish-Christian Dialogue: Drawing Honey from the Rock, (Paragon House) of which he is co-author, appeared in September 2008.
-He is co-editor of the Encyclopedia of Jewish American Literature, which Facts on File will publish in February 2009.
-His many articles, essays and book chapters appear in a variety of places including Modern Judaism, Modern Language Studies, Religion and American Culture, Journal of Ecumenical Studies, Studies in American Jewish Literature, Saul Bellow Journal, Jewish Book Annual, Sociological Analysis, Australian Journal of Jewish Studies, Judaism, Literature and Belief, Encyclopedia of Jewish-American History and Culture, and Encyclopedia of Genocide.
-Additionally, he has written fifty encyclopedia entries.
-He was guest editor for two special issues of the journal Literature and Belief; “Holocaust Rescuers” and “Elie Wiesel.”
+Second-Generation Voices: Reflections by Children of Holocaust Survivors and Perpetrators, which he and his wife Naomi co-edited, won the 2002 B’nai Zion National Media Award.
+He is also co-editor of Encyclopedia of Holocaust Literature (Spring, 2002) which received a Booklist Best Reference Book of 2002 award and the Outstanding Reference Source 2003 – Reference and User Services Association of the ALA (RUSA).
+The Continuing Agony: From the Carmelite Convent to the Crosses at Auschwitz (Spring 2004) was nominated for the American Catholic Historical Association’s John Gilmary Shea Prize.
+Jewish American and Holocaust Literature: Representation in the Postmodern World also appeared in 2004.
+Jewish-Christian

 Berger was awarded the Degree of Doctor of Letters Honoris Causa from Luther College in 1999.